 Can first-year students have a car on campus?

 No, first-year students may not have a car on campus.
-At Non-Academic Registration you will be asked to sign a statement verifying that you will not bring a car to campus.
+During the New Student Check-In process you will be asked to sign a statement verifying that you will not bring a car to campus.

 Can I bring a bicycle to campus?

 Yes.
-Students bringing bicycles to school are required to register them, free of charge, with Campus Safety.
+Students bringing bicycles to school are required to register them, free of charge, with Campus Safety through this form.
 Students are responsible for providing their own bike lock and are reminded that they should always lock their bike.
 There are a number of bicycle sheds and "ribbon" bike racks located throughout the campus.